bptlab/argos/_posts/2017-07-17-frontend-dev-component-doku.markdown

 ### EventTypeCard
 This component renders a collapsible overview of a given event type.
-It comprises of general event type information, like the name and the number of registered events, as well as tabs for showing the event type attributes, associated queries (using an `EventQueryListItem`) and registered mappings (using `EntityMappingListItem` elements) for this event type.
+It comprises of general event type information, like the name and the number of registered events, as well as tabs for showing the event type attributes, associated queries (using an [`EventQueryListItem`](#eventquerylistitem)) and registered mappings (using [`EntityMappingListItem`](#entitymappinglistitem) elements) for this event type.

 ---

 ## Create views
-The following views can be reached from the `SettingsView` and allow to add and edit different objects in the system.
+The following views can be reached from the [`SettingsView`](#settingsview) and allow to add and edit different objects in the system.

 ### CreateEntityMappingView
 This component fetches available event types and entity types and allows to create and edit mappings between their attributes.
 After an event type or entity type is selected the corresponding event type attributes or respectively entity attributes are requested and then displayed in dropdowns.

 ### CreateEventQueryView
-The `CreateEventQueryView` component allows to add and edit a new query.
+The `CreateEventQueryView` component allows to add and edit a new query, using the [`EventQueryInputArea`](#eventqueryinputarea).
 In case, a query should be edited, it is split at the "FROM" part, to ensure the user can not edit the "SELECT" part before, as this needs to be fixed and not changeable.
 The single functions in this component are documented within the code.